BVLC/caffe/docs/installation.md

 **Laboratory Tested Hardware**: Berkeley Vision runs Caffe with K40s, K20s, and Titans including models at ImageNet/ILSVRC scale.
 We also run on GTX series cards (980s and 770s) and GPU-equipped MacBook Pros.
 We have not encountered any trouble in-house with devices with CUDA capability >= 3.0.
 All reported hardware issues thus-far have been due to GPU configuration, overheating, and the like.

 **CUDA compute capability**: devices with compute capability <= 2.0 may have to reduce CUDA thread numbers and batch sizes due to hardware constraints.
-Your mileage may vary.
+Brew with caution; we recommend compute capbility >= 3.0.

 Once installed, check your times against our [reference performance numbers](performance_hardware.html) to make sure everything is configured properly.